younesMajad/aboutMe/README.md

 ## ⚡ Fun Facts

-- 💡 I love turning ideas into real products.
+-  I love turning ideas into real products.
-- 🚀 Always learning something new.
-- 🎯 My goal is to become a Senior Full Stack Engineer.
+-  My goal is to become a Senior Full Stack Engineer.
-- ☕ Debugging with coffee is a lifestyle.
+-  Debugging with coffee is a lifestyle.

 ---

-> **"First, solve the problem.
-Then, write the code." – John Johnson**
+> **"First, solve the problem ." – John Johnson**